Your Prescription Drug Benefits

 Specialty medications may be received as a covered medical service or through the CVS Specialty Pharmacy:

-• Through the CVS Specialty Pharmacy: Specialty medications not administered in your home or at a provider’s office –including those manufactured by Pfizer — must be obtained through CVS Specialty to be covered.
-Specialty medications dispensed through a pharmacy and not purchased through CVS Specialty won’t be covered.
+- Through the CVS Specialty Pharmacy: Specialty medications not administered in your home or at a provider’s office — including those manufactured by Pfizer — must be obtained through CVS Specialty to be covered.
+Specialty medications dispensed through a pharmacy and not purchased through CVS Specialty won’t be covered; there is an exception for eligible fertility medications.
 To view the CVS Specialty Drug List, go to cvsspecialty.com and access the Education Center or call 1-800-237-2767 to request a copy; representatives are available Monday through Friday from 8:30 a.m. to 9 p.m. and Saturday from 9 a.m. to 4 p.m., Eastern time.

 If you are taking a specialty medication, your medical coverage includes access to the Specialty Pharmacy Care Management Program.